 In India, like most countries, both businesses and consumers rely on telephone and email as the most preferred channels to conduct business, yet they are also the slowest for quick resolution.
 The average time-to-resolution using email interactions was reported at 39 minutes while in India it was reported at 2 hours 17 minutes.
 In addition, global data shows only 49% of problems are solved on the first interaction.

 Most people in India (59%) however, still prefer to talk to an actual person for customer service needs.
 While this is true, customer service experts believe this trend will reverse in the near term.
-A majority (61%) see the benefits for chatbots in customer service.
+A majority (61%) of “the Digital Indian” or tech-savvy users see the benefits for chatbots in customer service.

 AI is already providing benefits to e-commerce businesses in India by improving decision making & recommendation systems using machine learning algorithms, while simplifying the product search journey for the customer.
 When done well, 43% feel chatbots can be almost as good as interacting with a human, revealed a study titled “Efficacy of AI” conducted by digital marketing solutions firm iCubesWire.